xingchen-fan/HtoZg_fitting/README.md

 ```
 sig_model = combineSignal(x, MH, cat='', config='')
 ```
-To fit the signal MC samples, go to the `Signal_model_preparation` folder and `./run.sh` where the fitting results are save to a log in `/logs` and then parsed to a config file.
+To fit the signal MC samples, go to the `Signal_model_preparation/` folder and `./run.sh` where the fitting results are save to a log in `/logs` and then parsed to a config file.
 Right now we only use DSCB model.

 ## Minimizer
 Define a test statistics (either `RooChi2Var` or `RooNLLVar`) using a `RooDataHist` and `model.pdf`.
 A typical minimization of certain test statistics is like this: